Ziad Jarrah: In the United States

-On his way back to the US, he passed through the United Arab Emirates, according to that country's officials, where he was initially reported as having been interviewed by authorities on January 30, 2001, at the request of the CIA.
+On his way back to the US, he passed through the United Arab Emirates, according to that country's officials, where he was initially reported as having been interviewed by authorities on 30 January 2001, at the request of the CIA.
 He allegedly admitted to having been to Afghanistan and Pakistan, although the CIA has since denied the claim and the 9/11 Commission Report does not mention it.
-The Florida flight school where Jarrah had been studying also said he was in school there until January 15, 2001.
+The Florida flight school where Jarrah had been studying also said he was in school there until 15 January 2001.

+On May 2, Jarrah and Atta were in Lauderdale Lakes, Florida to get Florida driver’s licenses, the same day that al-Shehhi returned to Miami after visiting Atta’s father in Cairo to pick up Atta’s international driver’s license and some money.

-On May 6, Jarrah registered for a two-month membership at the US1 Fitness Center, a gym in Dania Beach, Florida—he would later renew his membership for two more months, and eventually had lessons in close-quarters combat.
+On 6 May, Jarrah, Atta, and al-Shehhi registered for a two-month membership at the US1 Fitness Center, a gym in Dania Beach, Florida—they would later renew their membership for two more months, and eventually had lessons in close-quarters combat.
 It is believed that sometime in that month, Ahmed al-Haznawi, who arrived on June 8, moved in with Jarrah.
 Jarrah rented a new apartment in Lauderdale-by-the-Sea after both men gave the landlord photocopies of their German passports, which he later turned over to the FBI.

+According to the 9/11 Commission Report, Jarrah took surveillance flights in the summer of 2001 from Baltimore to Las Vegas watching the operations of the flight crew.
+The other two pilots Atta and Al-Shehhi went on surveillance flights in May and June 2001, Atta flew from Boston via Las Vegas while Al-Shehhi flew from New York City via Las Vegas and the 3 Hamburg Pilots went on surveillance flights from the United States to Europe in the summer of 2001.

-On June 25, Jarrah took Haznawi to Holy Cross Hospital in Fort Lauderdale, Florida, on the advice of his landlord.
-Haznawi was treated by Dr. Christos Tsonas, who gave him antibiotics for a cut on his left calf.
+On 25 June, Jarrah took al-Haznawi to Holy Cross Hospital in Fort Lauderdale, Florida, on the advice of his landlord.
+Al-Haznawi was treated by Dr. Christos Tsonas, who gave him antibiotics for a cut on his left calf.
 While he told staff that he had bumped into a suitcase, the media briefly reported it as a sign of cutaneous anthrax, hoping to show a link to the 2001 anthrax attacks, although the FBI later addressed the rumors, stating that "exhaustive testing did not support that anthrax was present anywhere the hijackers had been."